Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 Focusing on that turned out to be even harder when she poked her head over his shoulder, radiating heat and a clean, physical scent.
 "Good weld."

 "Thanks." he commented, for lack of something better to say.
-"I...Didn't know you knew welding."
+"I...
+Didn't know you knew welding."

 "I don't." she murmured, straight in his ear, and then headed back through to the gym, glancing back to make sure he was admiring the yoga-pants-enhanced view.